July 15, 2006

 Antonin's chest constricted at the sight of Hermione in her bright yellow maid of honor robes.
 It was perhaps not the most flattering of colors with her complexion, but he couldn't help but marvel at how beautiful she looked.
 That horrible woman was insane.
 There was nothing plain about his witch.
 His eyes remained on Hermione long after the bride walked to the end of the aisle to meet her lovestruck groom.

 Somewhere in the middle of the exchange of vows Hermione met his eyes across the assembled guests.
 He couldn't help but smile when he saw her cheeks flush slightly.
 She returned his smile with a small one of her own before turning her attention back to the ceremony.
-None of this exchange went unnoticed by Reina who flashed a knowing grin to her husband.
+None of the exchange went unnoticed by Reina who flashed a knowing grin to her husband.
 Lucius smirked.

 The ceremony was beautiful.
 Rodolphus and Elizabeth made a handsome couple.
 Antonin said his sincere goodbyes to the Malfoys once the guests were directed to the large white tent erected not far from the hedge maze for the reception.
 He spent the next few hours alternating between catching up with old acquaintances and sitting at a table in the dark corner just observing the action.
 Most of his observations were of Hermione to be sure.
 She was taking her dual roles of maid of honor and daughter of the groom very seriously.
 He wondered if she had stopped moving for longer than a few seconds since that day began.
 She greeted him once when he was engaged in a discussion about the number of times sixth year Hufflepuff prefect Elizabeth Fletcher caught first year Hufflepuff Ryan Sloane out of bed at Hogwarts, but she'd lingered only long enough to brush her hand against his elbow before running off to check on the cake.

-Some time after the dancing began Antonin began to feel a bit antsy.
+Some time after the dancing started Antonin began to feel a bit antsy.
 He grabbed a fresh glass of whiskey and headed towards the hedge maze.
 A rather pleasant, if a bit frustrating, memory of an evening spent racing Hermione through the maze popped into his mind.
 He smirked to himself as he tried to remember how to navigate through the hedges.
 The closer he got to the center of the maze, the louder a quiet snuffling sound became.
 It was clear that someone was trying to stop crying and failing miserably.
 Ordinarily, he would turn to go in the opposite direction when faced with an upset female.
 Usually he didn't know how to help them.
-His instinct this time, however, was to keep walking towards the sound.
+His instinct that time, however, was to keep walking towards the sound.

 Hermione's yellow dress robes were bright in the enchanted lights within the center of the maze.
 She was seated on a bench with her back facing him.
 It tore at his heart to hear her crying again.
 He never wanted to hear that sound again.
 Hell, he never wanted her to even have a reason to cry.
 Hadn't she already suffered enough in her twenty-six years?